AhmedMagdyNoser/node-vendora/README.md

 - `models` – Contains all database schemas and Mongoose models that define how data is structured and stored.
 - `routes` – Defines all application endpoints and maps them to their corresponding functions.
 - `validators` – Includes logic for validating incoming request data to ensure consistency and security.
-- `services` – Encapsulates business logic and handles how requests are processed and responses are generated.
+- `controllers` – Handle the main logic for processing requests, interacting with models, and sending appropriate responses.

 While additional directories like `middlewares`, `utils`, and `config` are also common in a well-structured app, the above folders form the core foundation for organizing all API-related code.